Bashar al-Assad: Regime collapse

+Exile in Moscow

 On 7 April 2025, Russian Ambassador to Iraq Elbrus Kutrashev told the Islamic Republic News Agency that Assad's settlement in Moscow was conditional on his total withdrawal from media and political activities.
 He added that the asylum granted to Assad and his family had been personally ordered by Russian president Vladimir Putin and would remain unchanged.
 In an interview with The New York Times in April 2025, Syrian president Ahmed al-Sharaa said that Syrian officials requested Russia to extradite Assad as a condition for allowing their military presence in Syria, but Russia refused.

 On 20 September 2025, while in exile in Moscow, Assad was hospitalized in critical condition.
 The Syrian Observatory for Human Rights has alleged he was poisoned in his home, though not specifying whether this was intentional or accidental.
 He was eventually discharged nine days later.
-On 13 October 2025, Lavrov denied reports that Assad was poisoned, saying Russia granted asylum to Assad and his family for humanitarian reasons and that Assad “has no issues living in our capital.”
+On 13 October 2025, Lavrov denied reports that Assad was poisoned, saying Russia granted asylum to Assad and his family for humanitarian reasons and that Assad "has no issues living in our capital."

 On 8 October 2025, the German outlet Die Zeit reported that Assad and his family had settled into a luxury skyscraper apartment, where he reportedly made occasional visits to a shopping mall and spent much of his time playing online games while remaining under Putin's protection and control.
+The Guardian reported that Assad was likely residing in the upscale neighbourhood of Rublyovka, had returned to his medical training, and was back in the classroom, studying Russian and taking ophthalmology lessons.

-During the meeting with Putin on 15 October 2025, Syrian President al-Sharaa requested the extradition of Assad to Syria.
+During a meeting with Putin on 15 October 2025, Syrian President al-Sharaa requested the extradition of Assad to Syria.

+In June 2026, the Yedioth Ahronoth newspaper stated that the family had requested relocation to Abu Dhabi; however, the UAE refused due to security considerations, such as the threat of assassination or being targeted.